 WHO WE AREUniversity College Oxford Blockchain Research Centre is an initiative of University College Oxford (Univ), one of the constituent colleges of Oxford University.
 It is led by Professor Bill Roscoe a fellow of Univ since 1983 and former head of Oxford University Computer Science Department.
 Bill began his blockchain research at Chieftin Lab in Shenzhen which he set up with his former research student Bangdao Chen at the beginning of 2017.
 The centre has recruited a number of international experts in blockchain as well as related areas and is looking for more.
 We regard blockchain as an interdisciplinary topic, involving multiple areas of computer science, mathematics, law, international relations, economics and finance.

 University College Oxford (Univ) has created a Blockchain Research Centre under the leadership of its Fellow Professor Bill Roscoe FREng.
 Univ, having been founded in 1249, lays claim to being the oldest college of Oxford University.
-Its alumni include the poet Shelley, Bill Clinton, Stephen Hawking, prime minister Clement Attlee, and the current British finance minister Philip Hammond, who was a Univ undergraduate in the 1970’s at the same time as Bill.
+Its alumni include the poet Shelley, Bill Clinton, Stephen Hawking, prime minister Clement Attlee, and former British finance minister Philip Hammond, who was a Univ undergraduate in the 1970’s at the same time as Bill.

 Bill has been at Univ since arriving there in 1975, a Fellow since 1983 and a full professor since 1997.
 He filled a number of significant leadership positions at Oxford University including as head of its Computer Science Department 2003-14.
 Since giving up that position he has taken partial retirement from Oxford and founded Chieftin Lab, Shenzhen alongside his former student Bangdao Chen.
 The two of them have created a new UK company The Blockhouse Technology Ltd(TBTL), which is the initial sponsor of the new Research Centre.
 The new blockchain research centre is part of Bill’s and Bangdao’s vision and it will cooperate closely with Chieftin as well as TBTL.
 Indeed our logo a version of Chieftin’s in Univ colours!